 The first line of defense against infestation is to take preventive measures, as the mites have proved hard to eradicate once an attack occurs.
 It is recommended that apiaries should adopt resistant bee varieties and desist from practices that predispose uninfected colonies to attack.
 Selective bee breeding is the first measure that beekeepers should employ to counteract tracheal mites.
 Buckfast bees, for example, are known to be highly resistant to this mite, while New Zealand strains are very susceptible.
 Hive hygiene should also become a priority for both beginner and experienced beekeepers.

 Menthol crystals and formic acid have been used in North America with considerable success in reducing tracheal mite infestation in colonies.
-It is noteworthy that its only menthol that is presently FDA approved for use in controlling tracheal mites in the USA, though other miticides are available.
+It is noteworthy that it is only menthol that is presently FDA-approved for use in controlling tracheal mites in the USA, though other miticides are available.

 Several brands of pesticides based on menthol and formic acid have been developed to control the mite.
-Top among them are Apicure™, a formic acid-based brand) and Mite-A-Thol™, a Menthol based brand.
+Top among them is Apicure™, a formic acid-based brand) and Mite-A-Thol™, a Menthol-based brand.